 Tell us about your college life.
-How different was it from that of your students?

 My undergraduate college life of six years at Delhi University was quite exciting.
-I used to travel almost 20 kilometres everyday in Delhi University Special buses (old DTC buses popularly known as U Specials) from South Delhi to North Campus of DU in North Delhi.
+I used to travel almost twenty kilometres everyday in Delhi University Special buses (old DTC buses popularly known as U Specials) from South Delhi to North Campus of DU in North Delhi.
 North campus of DU is a great place to study.
 It has leading colleges of India and various faculties and postgraduate departments providing a unique opportunity to mix and interact with students from different backgrounds.
 It also provided an opportunity to take part in a wide range of academic and cultural activities.
 Being part of DU Law Faculty was a terrific feeling for two reasons.
 First, I was delighted about the fact that I inherited a great legacy of legal scholarship of scholars like Upendra Baxi, P K Tripathi, Lotika Sarkar, M P Singh to name a few.
 Second, it was a proud feeling to be part of an institution that has produced many eminent academicians, numerous Supreme Court and High Court Judges, many Attorney and Solicitor Generals, leading advocates and attorneys and national leaders.
 At the Law faculty, I was lucky to be taught by outstanding scholars like Prof. M. P. Singh, Prof. B. B. Pande, Prof. P N Singh and Dr. Kamala Sankaran.
 Apart from academics, I took part in debate and paper presentation competitions and won a few prizes.
 My college life was very different from the lives of students I have taught both at NUJS and NLU Jodhpur, primarily because I was a day-scholar and my students were hostellers.

 After LL.B., you pursued a joint LL.M. from School of Oriental and African Studies (SOAS) and University College, London (UCL) as a British Chevening scholar.
 How was this course?

 Pursuing LL.M at SOAS and UCL was a terrific experience and perhaps one of the best things that happened to me.
 And winning the coveted Chevening scholarship for my LL.M was indeed a great thing.
-I opted for the following courses in my LL.M – World Trade Law; International Investment Law; IPR and Development; EC Competition Law; and wrote a 15000-word dissertation on Indian Bilateral Investment Treaties (BITs).
+I opted for the following courses in my LL.M – World Trade Law; International Investment Law; IPR and Development; EC Competition Law; and wrote a 15,000-word dissertation on Indian Bilateral Investment Treaties (BITs).
 One of the best parts of the LL.M programme was to be taught by leading academics of international stature, from both SOAS and UCL, like Professor Peter Muchlinksi, Professor Joanne Scott, Professor Valentine Korah and Professor Philippe Cullet.
 For the first time in my life, I was exposed to a totally different pedagogy and method of teaching.
 Students were expected to read and come to the class.
 The lecture itself used to be more like a seminar with students and the professor debating on many issues.
 Further, there was less focus on classroom teaching as such with just one two-hour lecture for every course per week.
 Rest of the time, students were expected to read on their own some 100 to 200 odd pages per subject for the next week’s class.
 Reading lists were very carefully and meticulously prepared.
 I had access to an excellent library and all the major legal databases – something that was missing during my LLB studies at DU.
 I greatly enjoyed this system, which encouraged me and gave me ample space and time to do my own research, reading and writing.
 I worked very hard and earned a Distinction in my LL.M and published my dissertation and other course essays in leading international journals.
 Today, when I look back, I can easily say that my LL.M-year at London was perhaps the most productive year of my life.
 I simply couldn’t have gained all this by pursuing an LL.M in India.

-Yes!
-Professor Korah of UCL taught me Competition law.
+Professor Korah of UCL taught me Competition Law.
 She was very happy with my performance in the class and thus offered me to be her research assistant for her textbook on EC Competition Law published by Hart Publishers, which she was updating.
 Though I had never worked in the area of competition law, I readily said yes because it was an offer made by someone who is an authority in competition law not just in UK and Europe but globally.
-My stint as her research assistant was immensely useful as it gave me an opportunity, not just to earn a few extra pounds, but also to learn a great deal about competition law.
+My stint as her research assistant was immensely useful as it gave me an opportunity, not just to earn a few extra pounds, but also to learn a great deal abou t competition law.
 I would encourage students to readily grab such opportunities of research assistantship, which not only helps one learn the subject but also helps a great deal in strengthening research skills.
 I always offer such opportunities to my students, as far as possible, whenever I am doing a paper or involved in a research project.

 It was a great experience.
 Oxfam GB is a global brand with established reputation in the development sector.
 In 2004-05, they had started a new project on trade and development in South Asia.
 I was selected to work in this project.
 My job profile included conducting policy research and advocacy on international trade law issues affecting South Asia.
 One of the most exciting things at Oxfam was to develop and implement new ideas and work with some amazing bunch of individuals who have left a lasting impression on me.
 In particular, I would like to mention two of my ex colleagues and dear friends – Biplove Choudhary and Robin Koshy – extremely talented individuals from whom I learnt a great deal.